NVIDIA/aistore/docs/cli/search.md

 # CLI Command Search

-AIS CLI is designed for easy use, without needing to spend time reading CLI docs.
+AIS CLI is designed for ease of usage.
+In most cases, there must be no need to spend time reading CLI docs.

-However, while developing, you may find yourself wondering whether the command you are looking for is, for instance, `ais list`, or `ls`, or maybe even `dir`?
+However, when starting to type a command, you may find yourself wondering whether the next keyword you are looking for is, for instance, `ais list`, or `ls`, or maybe `dir`?

-Or, you may not know how to use a certain command, like `ais storage mountpath`.

-If this is the case, the search command is exactly the tool that helps you search through all supported commands.
+In those cases, the `search` command would be exactly the tool to use.

-You can search via:
+You can search all supported commands via:
-1. keyword,
+1. keyword or part of thereof,
 2. regular expression, or
 3. synonym